vbgr/ids/README.md

 So, while random IDs require 15+ characters to avoid collisions, deterministic integer-based IDs need only 7 characters to represent the same number of records.

 But how to make sequential IDs non predictable?
-One of the possible solution is to get next number from the sequence and encrypt it.
-Encryption function $e$ by it's nature must map $x \in X \rightarrow e(x) \in Y$ so that for the given
+One possible solution is to get next number from the sequence and encrypt it.
+Encryption function $e$ by its nature must map $x \in X \rightarrow e(x) \in Y$ so that for the given
 $y=e(x)$ each $x \in X$ must have about equal probability to be a clear text for the given encrypted text $y$ (of course without knowing the private key).

 ### RSA encryption

-Let's explore how RSA encryption can provide pseudo randomization for and integer sequence.
-Let's denote $N$ as the total amount of IDs that is considered as enough, $L$ - is the ID length required to encode any ID in range $1..N$ in an alphabet of $X$ characters.
+Let's explore how RSA encryption can provide pseudo randomization for an integer sequence.
+Let $N$ be the maximum number of IDs the system will need,
+$L$ - is the ID length required to encode any ID in range $1..N$ in an alphabet of $X$ characters.
 Then, in notations of the [article](https://en.wikipedia.org/wiki/RSA_(cryptosystem)), if we chose $n = pq > N \wedge n \le A^L$, then the encryption function will be the bijective function $R: 1..n-1 \rightarrow 1..n-1$.
 The encryption function obviously must be bijective in order to be able to decrypt clear text from any legal encrypted text.

-Let $encode$ will be the function that encodes a number from range $R$ in an alphabet A. Let $encrypt$ will be the RSA-encryption function, $decode$, $decrypt$ will be the functions reverse to the functions $encode$, $encrypt$ respectively,
+Let $encode$ be the function that encodes a number from range $R$ in an alphabet A. Let $encrypt$ will be the RSA-encryption function, $decode$, $decrypt$ will be the functions reverse to the functions $encode$, $encrypt$ respectively,
 $next() \rightarrow 1..N$ the function that produces the sequential numbers.